danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 ![prototype oas 35 years residency take at age 68](../images/prototype-oas-35-years-residency-take-at-age-68.png "prototype oas 35 years residency take at age 68")

 What's interesting is that even for someone with a full 40 years of residency, delaying to age 68 puts the breakeven age at 82 as well.
-And notice that the slopes and distances between the two lines are the same even as with only 35 years in Canada (although the absolute amount of OAS will be different):
+And notice that the slopes and distances between the two lines are similar as with only 35 years in Canada (although the absolute amount of OAS will be different):

 ![prototype oas 40 years residency take at age 68](../images/prototype-oas-40-years-residency-delay-to-68.png "prototype oas 40 years residency take at age 68")